majestick/phpki/README.md

-Added compability with thunderbird.
+About this fork of fork :)

-Change in phpki
+Added compability with thunderbird. copy from this repo
 	   include/openssl_functions.php
 	   openssl.cnf
 	   And in phpki-store
 	   config/openssl.cnf